hoshikawa2/oracle-cloud-dataflow-tutorial/README.md

 [organizations1M.csv](https://objectstorage.us-ashburn-1.oraclecloud.com/p/EqwMnzRwjtmes4okPLItLTOSNyq-KW9ktV5s1n4WCS_y1XpCWXDwJCkZ-PYKJeK0/n/idavixsf5sbx/b/data/o/organizations1M.csv)

 The **organizations.csv** has only 100 lines, just to test the applications on your local machine.
-The **organizations1M.csv** contains 1,000,000 lines and will be used to run on the Dataflow instance.
+The **organizations1M.csv** contains 1,000,000 lines and will be used to run on the Data Flow instance.

 Select again the Oracle Cloud main menu, **Storage** and **Buckets**.
 Click on the **data** bucket and upload these 2 files.